What’s behind feeling lost and out of sorts? You know, that emotional state you’re in where you feel your life’s out of order.

 When you return, you’ll remember the unfinished task.
 This will give you a feeling of loss of control.
-Had there been no emergency and you did the task on time, you would’ve felt in control of your life.
-But that isn’t the case and you feel that control has been taken away from you.
+Had there been no emergency and you did the task on time, you’d feel in control of your life.
+But that isn’t the case, and you feel that control has been taken away from you.

-At this point, if you engage in any other activity except making up in some way for the lost time, you will feel out of sorts.
-You will feel out of sorts the whole day if you don’t make a plan for damage control and schedule the task that you missed on a later date at an appropriate time.
+At this point, if you engage in any other activity except to make up for the lost time, you will feel out of sorts.

-Often when people are worried they’ll act absent-mindedly because their mind is pre-occupied with the thing they are worried about.
-They’ll say that they are feeling lost and out of sorts and want some alone time.
+They’ll say they’re feeling lost and out of sorts and want some alone time.
 It’s their mind’s way of ensuring that they reflect on their problem so that a possible solution can be worked out.

 4. Bad mood

-Let’s say you catch up with a friend after finishing an exam that you both appeared in.
-He tells you that he messed up the paper.
-It was your usual practice to play basketball for an hour after exams to relax your mind after 3 hours of the grueling exam session.
+Let’s say you catch up with a friend after finishing an exam you both appeared in.
+He tells you he messed up the paper.
+It was your usual practice to play basketball for an hour after exams, to relax your mind after 3 hours of the grueling exam session.